curtis86/bash-project/README.md

   Completed.
 Project created in /Users/curtis/Code/my_new_project.
   ```

-This will create a project called "my_new_project", with version 0.1 in directory /Users/curtis/Code/my_new_project .
+This will create a project called "my_new_project" in directory /Users/curtis/Code/my_new_project .

 ### Projects that use bash-project